 4.1.6 You will be informed of the progress of your matter and the reason for any serious delay.

 4.1.7 If you do not understand anything, please always ask.
 We will explain any important document; if you still are unclear as to the position, please say so.
-We want you to be fully informed and happy; you pay to leave the problem with us to solve.
+We want you to be fully informed and happy.

 4.1.8 Never be afraid to ask for an appointment to discuss your case.
 Since time is money, do not be afraid to bring a written list of questions and note the answers.
 This can also be helpful when telephoning so you do not forget any point.